about Lee MacDougall

 Upcoming

-Lee is pleased to announce that he will be directing at the Drayton Festival in June, 2022.
-The play is called Buying the Farm, and was written by Shelley Hoffman and Stephen Sparks.
-Performances begin at the Drayton Festival Theatre on June 29th, and run until July 16th.
-Performances continue at the King's Wharf Theartre in Penetanguishene, Ontario from July 21st, until Aug.
-6th, 2022.
+Lee is pleased to announce that he will be directing at the Port Stanley Festival Theatre in June, 2026.
+The play is called Sugar Road, and was written by Kristen da Silva.
+Performances begin at the Port Stanley Festival Theatre on July 9th, and run until July 25th.

-Lee is back in Canada after almost two years with the Broadway Company of Come From Away.
-The show continues to sell out at the Schoenfeld Theatre on West 45th St., New York.
-Written by Irene Sankoff and David Hein, Directed by Tony Winner Chris Ashley, Choreographed by Kelly Devine.
+Lee performed for two years with the Original Broadway Company of Come From Away.
+The show closed at the Schoenfeld Theatre on West 45th St., New York in 2022.
+Written by Irene Sankoff and David Hein, Directed by Tony Winner Chris Ashley.